 Varied honors topics in the Liberal Arts and Sciences that are interdisciplinary in nature or can be fruitfully approached from multiple disciplinary perspectives.
 May be repeated to a maximum of 6 semester hours as the topic varies.

+Prerequisite: None

-Prerequisite: None from any college and major who currently hold freshmen or sophomore status at NIU and are members of the University Honors Program.
+APPLICATION AND ADMISSION PROCEDURES: The program is open to undergraduates from any college and major who are members of the University Honors Program.
 Eligible students must be in good standing with the University Honors Program.